FTN-Dev/FTN-Dev/README.md

 # Hola hola, im Fathir👋
 My name is Fathir Tegar Natagalih, livin in Malang, Indonesia.
 I've known about computers since junior high school, but I've only recently learned about programming languages ​​and just a little bit or the surface of CTF.
 I want to be a Security Analyst or Malware Analyst, cause i thinks that is a cool job.
+And i wish, i can do all my best.

 <p align="center">